-- using offensive or inappropriate language or language that would promote violence or hatred; - revealing one's (or other's) personal address, phone number or credit card information; - harassing anyone by sending uninvited communication; - sending or accessing electronic information from accounts that do not belong to you without the owner's authorization; - accessing unauthorized or inappropriate areas of the network and changing or interfering with information found in the network; - accessing areas blocked by the Academy's firewall without authorization; - e-mailing is restricted to topics related to instruction and school activities; - soliciting or distributing e-mail for non-educational or non-business purposes; - misrepresenting oneself or others;
+- using offensive or inappropriate language or language that would promote violence or hatred; - revealing one's (or other's) personal address, phone number or credit card information; - harassing anyone by sending uninvited communication;

-- making unauthorized copies of software or information, such as software pirating; - printing of materials excessively; - downloading and/or installing unauthorized software, including games, on Academy computers without specific permission from Administration; - accessing, uploading, downloading, distributing, or transmitting pornographic, obscene, sexually explicit, or threatening material or other materials harmful to minors; - violating federal copyright laws or otherwise using the property of another individual or organization without permission.
+- sending or accessing electronic information from accounts that do not belong to you without the owner's authorization; - accessing unauthorized or inappropriate areas of the network and changing or interfering with information found in the network; - accessing areas blocked by the Academy's firewall without authorization; - e-mailing is restricted to topics related to instruction and school activities; - soliciting or distributing e-mail for non-educational or non-business purposes; - misrepresenting oneself or others; - making unauthorized copies of software or information, such as software pirating; - printing of materials excessively; - downloading and/or installing unauthorized software, including games, on Academy computers without specific permission from Administration; - accessing, uploading, downloading, distributing, or transmitting pornographic, obscene, sexually explicit, or threatening material or other materials harmful to minors; - violating federal copyright laws or otherwise using the property of another individual or organization without permission (plagiarism).
 All work must be original work.
-Copy and pasted material may only be used as a resource when properly cited; - violating any local, state or federal statute; and - accessing personal social networking sites, such as but not limited to Tik Tok, Discord, Reddit, Facebook, Twitter, MySpace, YouTube, Google+, Instagram, Snap Chat, Tumblr, Pinterest, Vine, Yik Yak, VK, Linkedin and Flickr etc. without specific permission from the Administration.
+Copy and pasted material may only be used as a resource when properly cited; - unauthorized use of artificial intelligence and natural language processing tools (e.g. Chat GPT); - violating any local, state or federal statute; and - accessing personal social networking sites, such as but not limited to Tik Tok, Discord, Reddit, Facebook, Twitter, MySpace, YouTube, Google+, Instagram, Snap Chat, Tumblr, Pinterest, Vine, Yik Yak, VK, Linkedin and Flickr etc. without specific permission from the Administration.